paguerre3/gobc/README.md

 ---
-### SAGA
+## SAGA

-The **Saga pattern** is a design pattern used to manage distributed transactions in microservices architectures.
+The **Saga pattern** is a design pattern **used to manage distributed transactions in microservices architectures**.
 In traditional monolithic systems, a single transaction could be easily managed with ACID properties (Atomicity, Consistency, Isolation, Durability).
-However, in a microservices environment, where each service has its own database, it's difficult to maintain a single atomic transaction across multiple services.
+However, **in a microservices environment, where each service has its own database, it's difficult to maintain a single atomic transaction across multiple services**.

 The Saga pattern breaks a distributed transaction into a series of smaller transactions.
 Each of these smaller transactions updates a service and publishes an event to trigger the next step in the process.
 If a step fails, a compensating transaction is executed to undo the previous step(s), ensuring that the system remains consistent.